weaversa/cryptol-course/INSTALL.md

 Details:
 - Instructions for installing `docker` on your system can be found at [https://docs.docker.com/get-docker](https://docs.docker.com/get-docker).
-- `docker run -it` indicates that the commands are to be run in an interactive TTY.
+- `docker run --rm -it` indicates that the commands are to be run in an interactive TTY, and the generated container is to be removed after use.
 - Version tags `0.5` and `2.8.0` are needed because a `latest` alias has not been set for these images.
 - If you are currently in the root of this repository, you can use